 - T: +44 (0)20 7927 2784

-I have extensive experience of applied social research and policy evaluation.
-Before joining LSHTM in 2011, I worked at the National Centre for Social Research (NatCen) in the UK for over 20 years, largely in the fields of health research and survey methods.
+I have over 25 years experience of applied social research and policy evaluation, with a particular focus on research and evaluation methods.
+Before joining LSHTM in 2011, I worked at the National Centre for Social Research (NatCen) in the UK, largely in the fields of health research and survey methods.

 With colleagues from LSHTM, UCL and NatCen, I am a co-applicant on the third National Survey of Sexual Attitudes and Lifestyles (Natsal), the largest repeated survey on sexual behaviour in the world.
-Results from Natsal-3 will be published in November 2013.
+First results from Natsal-3 were published in The Lancet in November 2013.
 I lead on a methodological project which compares results obtained from a number of volunteer web panel surveys with those from the main Natsal CAPI/CASI survey to determine the representativeness of UK web panels.

 - Health services research

 - Sexual health

 - Health Research

 - Health Surveys

 - survey methods

 Attitudes and first heterosexual experiences among Indians and Pakistanis in Britain: evidence from a national probability survey

 Griffiths, C.; Johnson, A.M.; Fenton, K.A.; Erens, B.; Hart, G.J.; Wellings, K.; Mercer, C.H.